GabeScott/standard-works-vault/General Conference/2010 April - Welcome to Conference.md

 # Welcome to Conference

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2010 General Conference*

+>*Thank you, my brothers and sisters, for your faith and devotion to the gospel of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/welcome-to-conference?lang=eng)